aitalshashank2/EndGem/README.md

 *Mobile version of the website is under development.
 The mobile website under construction is a whole website, not screen-size dependent css.

-##Here are the codes to put into mysql console-1
+**Here are the codes to put into mysql console-

 Create Database:
 ```